NodeSecure/ossf-scorecard-sdk/README.md

    * @default true
    */
   resolveOnNpmRegistry?: boolean;
+  /**
+   * @description Try to resolve the given repository on the given platform.
+This can be useful when the given repository
+   * is not exactly the same as the one on the given platform (case sensitive).
+   * @default true
+   */
+  resolveOnVersionControl?: boolean;
 }
 ```

 ## API

 ### result(repository: string, options?: IResultOptions): Promise< ScorecardResult >

+> [!TIP]
+> You can use `GITHUB_TOKEN` environment variable to avoid rate-limit when `resolveOnVersionControl` is true.

 Return the OpenSSF ScorecardResult for a given organization and repository.